tolysz/hans-pfq/README.md

 Network ethernet device for HaNS [hans-2.4](https://github.com/GaloisInc/HaNS), which can tap into a real ethernet interface, all using pcap library and preform raw packet reads & writes.
 This is a very naïve implementation, however not much I can be squeeze from pfq.
-Top run requires: root - all because we need to use PFq.
+Top run requires: root - all because we need to use PFQ.

 example use: